collaborative-robotics/collaborative-robotics.github.io/crtk-2021-research-symposium.md

 ## Call for Contributions

-Please submit a 1/2 page abstract by 01-Dec-2020 via this [google form](https://forms.gle/EG5Zwpn5un7r4CAeA).
+Please submit a 1/2 page abstract by 15-Jan-2021 via this [google form](https://forms.gle/EG5Zwpn5un7r4CAeA).
+The form also includes a poll for possible symposium dates in late February or early March.

 Contributions will be abstract-reviewed by the organizers.
+Decisions and program will be announced by 29-Jan-2021.

 We encourage speakers to link their talks to an online document via public sites such as arXiv.

-Decisions and program will be announced by 10-Dec-2020.

 ## Organizers